Skip to main content ↓

 Here are other reasons you should not be afraid to let go of some contacts:

 • The health of every database—including yours—will gradually deteriorate.
-A database needs its regular pruning to stay “healthy.”
+A database needs regular pruning to stay “healthy.”

-• According to reports, marketers lose up to more than 30% of their email contacts annually because of normal attrition.
+• According to reports, marketers lose up to 30% of their email contacts annually because of normal attrition.
 People leave companies and change email addresses.
 People move out to live in another city and change their addresses and phone numbers.

 • It’s hard to measure your email marketing’s success with a contact list that doesn’t get cleaned regularly.
 Your open and click-through rates are distorted figures.